Dr. Sidong Huang

 Functional Genomics to Guide Cancer Therapy

-Our laboratory uses functional genomic tools to study cancer-relevant pathways and to guide targeted cancer therapy.
+Our laboratory uses functional genomic tools to study cancer-relevant pathways and to guide cancer therapy.
 We aim to identify novel genes and networks that modulate response to cancer drugs, and to uncover genetic dependencies of cancer-relevant pathways that can be exploited therapeutically.

-Overcoming drug resistance to targeted cancer therapeutics
+Overcoming drug resistance to cancer therapeutics

-Targeting genetic dependencies of cancer driver mutations
+Targeting hard-to-treat cancer driver mutations